pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 ## Customization or Configuration?

-Every part of a SharePoint page can be configured - you can set up your own content, colors, logos, etc. And most of the page can be fully customized with custom coded web parts and SharePoint Framework extensions.
+Nearly every part of a SharePoint page can be configured - you can set up your own content, colors, logos, etc. And most of the page can be fully customized with custom coded web parts and SharePoint Framework extensions.

-Figure ??? shows the home page of a modern Communication site, which is typically the one used to publish information on an intranet.
+Figure 2 shows the home page of a modern Communication site, which is typically the one used to publish information on an intranet.
 Gold boxes and callouts show the portions of the page that SharePoint owns, so you can configure but not customize them.
 Green boxes and callouts show the portions of the page where you can put use custom code to create anything you wish.

-![Customization and Configuration of Modern SharePoint](./CommunicationSitePageRegions.png)
+![Customization and Configuration of Modern SharePoint](./CommunicationSitePageRegions.png) Figure 2 - Communication site home page elements

 The callouts point to specific areas of the page as follows:

-???
-ADD LINKS TO ALL OF THESE ???

-1. Suite Bar: This bar is common to most Office 365 services, and allows navigation between products, access to the user profile, help, etc. It can be configured with your choice of colors and a company logo.
+1. [Suite Bar](https://sympmarc.com/2016/09/16/customizing-the-suite-bar-theme-in-your-office-365-tenant/): This bar is common to most Office 365 services, and allows navigation between products, access to the user profile, help, etc. It can be configured with your choice of colors and a company logo.

-2. SharePoint Framework header: This is fully customizable (with code) to hold anything you wish.
+2. [SharePoint Framework header](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions): This is fully customizable (with code) to hold anything you wish.

-3. Hub site navigation: This allows navigation within a set of sites that belong to a hub.
+3. [Hub site](https://support.office.com/en-us/article/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f) navigation: This allows navigation within a set of sites that belong to a hub.
 You can configure the links and add your logo here.

 4. SharePoint page header: This displays navigation within the site, the site classification, and some common features such as following, sharing, or editing the page.
 You can configure this with colors (the site "theme") and a logo.

-5. Web parts: You can put any web parts you want on the page.
+5. [Web parts](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts): You can put any web parts you want on the page.
 This can include custom web parts written using the SharePoint Framework.
-So-called "full bleed" web parts can span the width of the page, inviting use for single page applications.
+So-called ["full bleed"](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/basics/use-web-parts-full-width-column) web parts can span the width of the page, inviting use for single page applications.
+(Full bleed is jargon from the printing industry; no animals are killed when developing these web parts!)
 So you can really put anything you wish here.
 This typically makes up the majority of the page, with more screen real estate than all the other elements combined.

-6. SharePoint Framework footer: Like the header, this is fully customizable to hold anything you wish.
+6. [SharePoint Framework footer](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions): Like the header, this is fully customizable to hold anything you wish.

-7. Pop-up buttons: These buttons overlay the bottom of the page, and currently can't be customized or configured. ???
+7. Pop-up buttons: These buttons overlay the bottom of the page, and currently can't be customized or configured.

 ## Branding options